 For the login user story, you might start with this:

 As a user I want to login.

-But this is a poor user story and we will explore why.
-This leaves a number of questions unanswered, like what does “login” actually mean.
+But this is a poor user story and we will explain why.
+This leaves a number of questions unanswered, what does “login” actually mean.
 What does “user” actually mean?
-We might all think we know what these terms mean, but it pays to look more closely, in fact a lot might need to take place behind the scenes, when logging in.
+We might all think we know what these terms mean, but it pays to look more closely, in fact a lot might need to take place behind the scenes, when authenticating with an application.
 Let’s look what might actually happen when we log in to a web application.